 - Dinner & concert at the Philharmonie de Paris

-We also view a selection of its unique photographic collections that includes forty-five thousand photographs, such as portrait of Man Ray by Stieglitz, portraits of Victor Hugo by his sons Charles, François-Victor or his loyal friend Auguste Vacquerie, daguerreotypes by Aldolphe Humbert de Molard and prints by Roger Fenton.
+We also view a selection of its unique photographic collections that includes forty-five thousand photographs, such as portrait of Man Ray by Stieglitz, portraits of Victor Hugo by his sons Charles and François-Victor or his loyal friend Auguste Vacquerie, daguerreotypes by Aldolphe Humbert de Molard and prints by Roger Fenton.

 Our visit coincides with the special exhibition devoted to Degas at the Opera, exploring Degas’ passionate relationship with the Opera House and his musical tastes, but also its infinite resources.